 # To print the contents of a file to the standard output:

-# To concatenate several files into the target file:
+# To concatenate several files into an output file:

-# To append several files into the target file:
+# To append several files to an output file:

 # ---